• Hide in your office and write for months, or even years.

-In our editorial hot seats, you’ll present your work for live conversational feedback from a developmental editor.
+In our editorial workshops, you’ll present your work for live conversational feedback from a developmental editor.

 Written feedback from a developmental editor

-You’ll also have the opportunity to submit up to five pages of writing for written feedback twice a month.
+You’ll also have the opportunity to submit a section of your writing for written feedback once a month.